 How quickly can you get a casket to me?

 We personally deliver the casket to the selected funeral home and can delivered today if required by the funeral home.
-There is no casket delivery charge within 40 miles of zip code 64051.
-We charge 75 cents per mile outside this area.
+There is no casket delivery charge within 50 miles of our location.
+We charge $0.50 (cents) per mile outside this area.
 When you place the order we need to know the name of the deceased and the name of the funeral home you are using.
 The process we follow is as follows: 1.
 You place the order.
 2. We verify the selections with you.
 3. We call the funeral home.
 4. We verify delivery time and location.
 5. We deliver the casket.

 We verify all provided information in case of errors.
 We verify delivery location because some funeral homes will use a central care facility and would prefer the casket to be delivered to that location.